Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 ### Handle open URL action

-Mobile SDK allow the user to add a callback function which is triggered before [`open url action`](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine#consequence-types) occurrs.
-If the callback function return YES, sdk will not operate `open url actoin`, otherwise continue `open url action`.
+The Mobile SDK allows users to add a callback function that is triggered before the [`open url`](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine#consequence-types) action occurrs.
+If the callback function returns YES, the SDK does not complete the `open url` action.
+If the callback function returns NO, the SDK completes the `open url` action.

 {% tabs %}
 {% tab title="iOS" %}